meroton/docs/blog/2026-08-19-bb-portal/2026-09-16-bb-portal-showcase.md

 An invocation contains information relating to a single Bazel command, such as `run`, `build`, or `test`.

-***TODO: Remove corresponding tab in image if Completed Actions Log is excluded***

 ![invocations-table](./invocations-table.png)

-The portal stores invocation data such as the command log, targets, action cache and timing metrics, and more.
+The portal stores invocation data such as the command line, logs, targets, action cache and timing metrics, and more.
 If authentication is configured for the BES service, the user responsible for the invocation can be saved to the database and will then be linked to the invocation.

-***TODO: Remove corresponding tab in image if Completed Actions Log is excluded***

 ![invocation-details](./invocation-details.png)

 An invocation can be associated with metadata extracted from the machine running the Bazel command.
-This is useful when running Bazel on a CI runner, as the invocation can be associated with information pertaining to what triggered the invocation.
+This is useful when running Bazel on a CI runner, as the invocation can be associated with information pertaining to what triggered it.

 The metadata extraction is configurable to suit different CI systems.
 Such a configuration specifies a list of fields and how they should be set, often retrieved from the machine's environment variables.
 These fields are referred to as "tags".
 For example, in the Github Actions configuration included in the BB Portal repository, tags for pull request, workflow, job, and action are configured, shown below.
-The repository also includes example configurations for Gitlab and Semaphore.
+The repository also includes example configurations for Gitlab CI/CD and Semaphore.

 ![invocation-tags](./invocation-tags.png)

 ### Builds

-A BB Portal build is a collection of invocations, grouped my tags.
+A BB Portal build is a collection of invocations, grouped by tags.
 Similarly to invocations, tag extractions are configurable.
 Below is an example view of the builds table using the Github Actions example configuration, defining tags for repository,